revoxhere/duino-coin/README.md

     Since that table is getting really long, it's collapsed by default.
 Click this text to expand it!
   </summary>

-  ### Please not that currently the rewards are being changed to logarythmical and the table is not accurate.
+  ### Please not that the rewards depend on a lot of factors and the table below is just for orientation purposes.

   | Device/CPU/SBC/MCU/chip                                   | Average hashrate<br>(all threads) | Mining<br>threads | Power<br>usage | Average<br>DUCO/day |
   |-----------------------------------------------------------|-----------------------------------|-------------------|----------------|---------------------|